 o Are the current checking methods the right approach?

 o Is our Certificate IV qualification inadequate to demonstrate ability?

 o Should we aim for a single Industry Association like the Institute of Architects, Building Designers Association or Engineers Australia?

 o Could an Industry Association liaise with other associations to spread the word about reporting of unprofessional or questionable behaviour or knowledge?

-Quality Assurance definitely identifies Assessors that should not be operating.
+Quality Assurance in NatHERS definitely identifies Assessors that should not be operating.
 Equally, there could be Assessors flying under the radar.
 It sometimes targets the wrong people.
 There is variability in the knowledge and style of the reviewers.
 It can result in mandatory mentoring, from which AAOs generate income potentially this a conflict of interest?

 Is there another approach that could be used that allows assessors to be recognised and respected as skilled professionals whilst operating with a greater amount of autonomy?